Terms & Policy

 Distribution of our magazines.

-These companies are required to ensure appropriate security measures are in place and maintain the confidentiality of your personal data, and to use your personal data only in the course of providing such services and in accordance with Bulldog Publishing instructions.
+These companies are required to ensure appropriate security measures are in place and maintain the confidentiality of your personal data, and to use your personal data only in the course of providing such services and in accordance with Questonlines instructions.

 How long is your personal data retained?